actiquest-dev/actiquest.github.io/membria/kcg-architect.md

 ## 6: Cost Optimization: Transaction Batching on Peaq

-[cite_start]The Membria architecture, inspired by the principles of SpiralOS, incorporates transaction batching as a core feature to optimize network traffic and reduce operational costs on the Peaq network[cite: 134].
+The Membria architecture incorporates transaction batching as a core feature to optimize network traffic and reduce operational costs on the Peaq network.

 ### **How It Works**